 Property value in Brisbane, Queensland is determined by a variety of factors.
-Brisbane house prices are a hot topic for the Brisbane real estate market particularly given the high cost of housing in other capital cities – such as Sydney and Melbourne – which makes Brisbane an attractive option for property investors and first home owners alike.
+Brisbane house prices are a hot topic for the Brisbane real estate market particularly given the high cost of housing in other capital cities – such as Sydney and Melbourne – which makes Brisbane properties an attractive option for property investors and first home owners alike.
+As with any financial investment, making good decisions around property requires up-to-date, independent information.

 There are many Australian property value reporting tools available and tools for house value estimates too, but of course the expert analysis provided by a university qualified independent property valuer will deliver the most impartial and accurate independent advice.
-Why would you trust anyone else?
+Why would you trust an online estimator to value your property?

 Here is a summary of some aspects that affect a Brisbane property valuation:

-Your property location will affect its value: rural property or a city property and which suburb.
-Views and proximity to local services such as shopping centres, schools and public transport nodes are some of the aspects we take into account as these are important value indicators.
+Your property location will affect its value: is it a rural property or a city property and which suburb?
+Views and proximity to local services such as shopping centres, schools, and public transport nodes are some of the aspects we take into account.
+These aspects are important property value indicators.
 Development in the area can affect valuations also.

 Property Improvements and Renovations

 Both global economic conditions and the local economy influence the property market.
 This includes interest rates and bank and financial institution lending policy and practice.
 These factors affect the activity in the market and therefore potentially increase property value.
 You can find further information about this on the RBA website.
-There’s also a transcript from a recent speech that covers the economic reasons behind declining property values across major cities in 2018.
+In March 2020, we’ve seen the RBA cut the cash rate.
+You can read the latest speech (at the time of writing) which mentions the need for forecasts to account for the expected impact of the devastating Australian bushfires and more recently the Novel Coronovirus outbreak on the local economy.
+Information on the Australian economy and the economic outlook for Brisbane and Queensland are updated regularly across various websites.

 The size of the block, the topography, aspect and position will influence the property value.
 From the extremes of roadside corner blocks to quiet streets, and city views or waterside locations vs suburban property views.